Detective Conan: The Million-dollar Pentagram: Promotion

 On September 30, 2023, the official Detective Conan film series X (formerly Twitter) account posted an initial trailer for the movie.

 On November 29, 2023, in the first issue of 2024 for Weekly Shōnen Sunday, the title of the movie was confirmed as The Million Dollar Pentagram, with a hand-drawn poster by Gosho Aoyama and a synopsis of the film attached, with the release date confirmed as April 12, 2024.

 On December 26, 2023, a new 60-second trailer and a visual poster featuring Conan, Heiji, and Kaito Kid were released.

 On February 1, 2024, the main visual for the film was released.
 It was also announced that there was no pre-screening of the film, but a fan meeting was held ahead of the theatrical release of the film.
 The theme song was revealed to be (相思相愛, Sōshi Sōai) by Aiko in a 90-second trailer released on February 15, marking the singer's first collaboration with a Detective Conan movie.

+Release

+The film made its North American premiere at the 2026 Anime NYC convention in New York City on August 22, 2026 and was released on digital platforms in North America the following day with an English dub.
+It is the first Detective Conan film dubbed by Studio Nano, succeeding prior English dubs produced by Bang Zoom!
+Entertainment.

 Reception

 Box office

+During the first three days, The Million-dollar Pentagram grossed ¥3.35 billion ($22.2 million) domestically.